-- BONE BROTH – Good bone broth is rich in collagen and immune healing amino acids like glycine, proline and glutamine.
-The digestive tract is the seat of the immune system, in which 70-80% of your body’s immune cells are located.
+- BONE BROTH - Good bone broth is rich in collagen and immune healing amino acids like glycine, proline and glutamine.
+The digestive tract is the seat of the immune system, in which 70-80% of your body's immune cells are located.
 This makes gut health so incredibly important for proper immunity.
 Collagen is particularly healing for the lining of your gut, which can help keep your immune system in tip top shape.
-The amino acids in bone broth support cellular regeneration which allows the cells of your GI tract to repair.
+Additionally, the amino acids in bone broth support cellular regeneration which allows the cells of your GI tract to repair.
 This is key to healing or preventing leaky gut and maintaining a strong gut lining to keep those bacterial invaders from entering your blood stream and wreaking havoc.

-- BIO-AVAILABLE VITAMINS – Soup is an incredibly fantastic way to get the nutrients your body needs when you are sick.
+- BIO-AVAILABLE VITAMINS - Soup is an incredibly fantastic way to get the nutrients your body needs when you are sick.
 Cooking and pureeing vegetables increases digestibility, giving your digestive system a much needed break, and allows for increased absorption of nutrients.
 Unfortunately, many cooking methods destroy or dispose of these valuable nutrients.
 When you steam or boil vegetables, a lot of the water-soluble vitamins are lost in the cooking water.
-This is not the case with soup because the broth you boiled the squash in is blended into the soup, preserving the vitamins and making them easily accessible for your body.
+This is not the case with this soup because the broth you boiled the squash in is blended into the soup, preserving the vitamins and making them easily accessible for your body.
 Butternut squash is loaded with vitamins A and C, with countless other vitamins and minerals.
 Consuming vitamin C via soup increases the chance of retaining and using this vitamin.
 Products like Emergen-C, which supply you with mega-dose quantities of powdered vitamin C, boast immune boosting properties but research does not support this claim.
 These products generally just result in expensive urine due to low bio-availability of these forms of vitamins, and low storage capacity for water soluble vitamins in the body.